Gates, guards & GDPR.

 Physical security protects your digital assets from both natural disasters (fires and floods for example) and malicious attacks (terrorism, vandalism and thefts).
 The loss of data from a natural disaster could result in a temporary inability to operate and worst case in permanent loss of data – affecting not only your own organisation but also customers and partners.
 In addition, a malicious attack can result in misuse of sensitive information.
 These are risks that every responsible organisation needs to consider and manage.
 Not all organisations have the same need, the decision on security level should rely on a thorough risk analysis.

-When evaluating where your data is - or should be - stored, it is important to consider the physical security of the data centre.
+When evaluating where your data is – or should be – stored, it is important to consider the physical security of the data center.
 It can, for example, mean perimeter fencing with man and car traps to prevent tailgating, as well as camera and sensor surveillance to detect intrusion attempts already at the perimeter.
 This should be complemented with strict access control, including key card access combined with code and manual or biometric verification, to ensure your data control is relevant and enables traceability.
-Implementing this type of protection can be difficult and expensive for organisations with on-premise data centres, and also cause inconvenience if your data centre is located in your office building.
+Implementing this type of protection can be difficult and expensive for organisations with on-premise data centers, and also cause inconvenience if your data center is located in your office building.

 By migrating sensitive data to a carefully selected colocation provider, with high focus on physical security and access routines, you can increase the protection of that data without the investment and the inconvenience.
 With a colocation service, the running cost of impeccable security is also shared by all customers.